 - Active — the session is in use and the support staff member has access to the granted scopes.

-- Expired — the time limit has been reached and access is automatically revoked.
+- Expired — the TTL has been reached and access is automatically revoked.

 Reviewing support activity